awslabs/aws-web3-ws-provider/README.md

 });
 ```

-You may also provide your credentials directly to the constructor arguments of a new instance of AWSWebsocketProvider():
+You may also provide your credentials directly to the constructor arguments of a new instance of AWSWebsocketProvider() using the clientConfig options object:
 ```
 const Web3 = require('web3');
 const AWSWebsocketProvider = require('aws-web3-ws-provider');